 With around 200 buildings in this Bodie Ghost Town, you will have plenty of exploring to keep you busy for hours.
-Be sure to bring your own water and food as there are no services in town.
+Be sure to bring water and food as there are no services in town.

 As a bustling gold mining center, Bodie had the amenities of larger towns, including two banks, four volunteer fire companies, a brass band, a railroad, miners’ and mechanics’ unions, several daily newspapers, and a jail.

 At its peak, 65 saloons lined Main Street, which was a mile long.
 Murders, shootouts, barroom brawls, and stagecoach holdups were regular occurrences.

 The first signs of decline appeared in 1880 and became obvious towards the end of the year.
 Promising mining booms in Butte, Montana; Tombstone, Arizona; and Utah lured men away from Bodie.

 The get-rich-quick, single miners who originally came to the town in the 1870s moved on to these other booms, which eventually turned Bodie into a family-oriented community.

 Despite the population decline, the mines were flourishing, and in 1881 Bodie’s ore production was at a high of $3.1 million.